myungwoo-Y/myungwoo-Y/README.md

 <img src="assets/react.gif" width="30px" height="30px"></img>

-The main languages are JavaScript, and other languages can be used at basic levels.
+The main language is JavaScript, and other languages can be used at basic levels.
 <img src="assets/js.gif" width="30px" height="30px"></img>